|

 1.

-point that the CVP and the PAOP are adequate
+this point that the CVP and the PAOP are

-and left (PAOP) side of the circulation are
+the right (CVP) and left (PAOP) side of the

 2.